peetdenny/SpartanPi/README.md

 # Check output directory exists
 ls -la ../output/

+# Manually upload any remaining files
+python3 upload_npz.py
 ```

+**Note:** If a batch run is interrupted, the script will attempt an emergency upload of any captured files.
+If that fails, files remain in `../output/` and you can upload them manually later.

 ### Capture Timeout
 Default timeout is 10 minutes per run.
 For slower systems, edit `run_observations.py`: